JOANTEES/joanweb/docs/14-address-management.md

 ### Google Maps Integration

-Both pickup locations and customer addresses automatically generate Google Maps links using the format:
+Both pickup locations and customer addresses can accept explicit Google Maps links, or the server will auto-generate one using the format below when a link is not provided:

 ```
 https://www.google.com/maps/search/?api=1&query={landmark}, {areaName}, {cityName}, {regionName}, Ghana